-This meaty fish delivers a one-two punch to the paunch you’ve been struggling with thanks to its solid protein content and heart-healthy omega-3s.
-Those oils characteristic of fattier fish like salmon and sardines actually help your body transform bad or white fat cells (think the stuff you can pinch) into healthy, fat-burning beige ones, a 2015 study out of Kyoto University found.
-This a big win for you and your attempts to whittle your middle; as we age, the number of these good fat cells dwindles, making it even easier to pack on the pounds with each passing year.
+Salmon, known for being a "meaty" fish, delivers a double-whammy punch to the paunch, thanks to its solid protein content and heart-healthy omega-3s.
+Those oils, characteristic of fatty fish like salmon and sardines, actually help your body transform white fat cells (think of the fat you can pinch) into healthy, fat-burning beige ones, a 2015 study out of Kyoto University found.
+This is a big win for you and your attempts to whittle your middle; as we age, the number of these "good" fat cells dwindles, making it even easier to pack on the pounds with each passing year.
 The study suggests, however, that it may be possible to grow or restore your number just by choosing fatty fish like salmon a couple times a week.

-But then its fat-melting capabilities get paired with its powerful punch of protein, a well-known weight loss ally.
-The Holy Grail of weight loss (losing fat while retaining or putting on muscle), in fact, is possible if you keep your protein intake high with the help of foods rich in the nutrient, like salmon.
-Both covetable effects can happen simultaneously as long as you consume a high-protein diet and lift weights, which signals your body to retain muscle instead of using it for fuel, according to a 2016 study published in The American Journal of Clinical Nutrition.
-Muscle retention is key, since muscle torches calories, keeping your metabolism elevated and burning through your unwanted fat stores.
+On top of that, salmon's fat-melting capabilities get paired with its powerful boost of protein, a well-known weight loss ally.
+The Holy Grail of weight loss — losing fat while retaining or putting on muscle — is possible if you keep your protein intake high with the help of foods rich in the nutrient, like salmon.
+Both covetable effects can happen simultaneously, as long as you consume a high-protein diet and lift weights, which signals to your body to retain muscle instead of using it for fuel, according to a 2016 study published in The American Journal of Clinical Nutrition.
+Muscle retention is key because muscle torches calories, keeping your metabolism elevated and burning through your unwanted fat storage.

-Twice a week, swap in salmon where you would use chicken: with a whole grain and veggies as side dishes or on top of a healthy salad, for example.
-Yes, lox is still fair game and a good way to meet your servings each week, but you’ll see better results if you pile it on top of some greens than a bagel.
+Twice a week, swap in salmon where you would use chicken.
+For example, you can pair it with whole grains and veggies as side dishes or put it on top of a healthy salad.
+Yes, lox is still fair game on a healthy diet, and it's a good way to meet your servings each week, but you’ll obviously see better results if you pile it on top of some greens rather than a bagel.
 If you just can’t separate the classic breakfast combo, choose a whole wheat bagel and try to find bagel thins at your local grocery store to cut calories and carbs.
-Just go easy on sugar-laden sauces and opt for fresh herbs and spices for flavor instead.
+Just go easy on sugar-laden spreads and opt for fresh herbs and spices for flavor instead.